Professor Peter Gilbert

-Welcome to our website, we hope you enjoy it and find it helpful.
-We are a group of people who are passionate about mental health and spirituality.
+Welcome to our new website, we hope you enjoy it and find it helpful.
+We are a group of people who are passionate about mental

 People’s lives can be devastated by poor mental health.
 They may be in touch with mental health services and they may not.
 In either case our experiences show us that acknowledging one’s spiritual self can be a force for change/good, aiding recovery from debilitating and milder distress.